windyrobin/iFrame/REDEME.md

 ####Multi-process logging system

-  It supports MAX log size and it will rotate the log file automatically. only the master opereates the log file directly ,the worker process just send log contents to master via process.send
+  It supports MAX log size and it will rotate the log file automatically. only the master opereates the log file directly ,the worker process just sends log content to master via `process.send()`